FOSSRIT/HowToFOSS/chapters/ecosystems/BizLegFoss/openGL.md

 ## Business and Revenue Model

 - How was this organization funded originally?
+  - The khronos Group charges memebership fees.
+These fees range from $1000 - $60,000.
+Fees are often waived for open source projects wishing to join.
 - How does this organization make revenue?
+  - See above
 - Which specific Open Source Revenue Models are utilized?
+  - Membership in order to recieve professional services (conformance tests), and branding rights.
 - What investments/acquisitions has the organization made?
+  - No